hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 ```
 Example

-Suppose an address book has the following weights: A = 5, B = 9, C = 11, D = 2
+Suppose an address book has the following consensus weights: A = 5, B = 9, C = 11, D = 2

 Find the weighed advancement score between X and Y.

 X = [1, 3, 5, 2]
 Y = [7, 3, 2, 11]

 The entry for node A advances, add 5.
 The entry for D advances, add 2.
-Total weighed advancement score is 7.
+Total weighted advancement score is 7 (5+2).
 ```

 # Partial Weighted Tipset Advancement Score